wazeerc/movie-recs/README.md

 4. Copy these values and create a `.env` file in the root of the cloned repository:
 5. Create a table called `Movies` and import the `csv` file from `public/data/movies.csv` and set a PK.
 6. Create a RLS policy in order to access the data.
+7. In order to create the RLS policy, please follow these steps:
+   + Open the Table Editor
+   + Select the "Movies" table
+   + Click "Add RLS Policy"
+   + Click "Create policy" (refer to [ss]("#ss") below)
+   + Choose the "Select" template
+   + Save policy

 ```
 VITE_SUPABASE_URL=your_supabase_url_here